 How to Play ConkerHow to Play Conker

 Conker is an Ethiopian table-card game in the rummy family.
-You draw cards, open with 41 points, build groups on the table, and win by discarding your final card.
+You start locked: your first Lay of valid groups worth 41+ points gets you in.
+After that you build groups on the table and win by discarding your final card.

 Setup